 How long does it take for Instant Pot Chili to be ready?

 First of all you need some toppings to make it EXTRA delicious!
-Avocado, a dollop of sour cream or yogurt, chopped fresh cilantro and a couple squeezes of lime juice are a MUST!
+Avocado, a dollop of sour cream or yogurt, chopped fresh cilantro and a couple squeezes of lime juice if you like.

 The side can be anything from white rice, to brown rice, to quinoa, or simply a piece of bread.
 It all depends on how many more pots you want to get dirty ;)

-- 1.5 cups dried kidney beans soak in abundant water for at least 12 hours
+- 1 cup dried kidney beans soak in abundant water for at least 12 hours, rinse and drain

 - 1 small onion